 Finally, each MB was intersected against a remoteness categorisation (ref), and the SEIFA score for the relevant SA2 via [insert].

-R v 4, with the tidyverse, Rmarkdown and sf library were used for data validation and graph production.
+R v 4, with the tidyverse, Rmarkdown and sf libraries and Open Street Map were used for data validation and figure production.

 Data Records